 Aventon Pace 500

-Some other features that you will get in this bike are a quick-release seat clamp, Front & rear lights, ergonomic grips, a kickstand, and brake lights.
+| Additional Features | Quick-release seat clamp, front & rear lights, ergonomic grips, kickstand, and brake lights. |

 - Energetic Motor